goodloop/autoware_auto_mirror/docs/usage/odd-demos/autonomous-valet-parking.md

 - A point-cloud map of a carpark, for localization.
 - An HDMap (vector map) of a carpark, for navigation.

-If @ref lgsvl is set up as explained, these two components should be available out of the box in simulation.
+If @ref lgsvl is set up as explained, these two components should be available out of the box in simulation under `/opt/AutowareAuto/share/autoware_auto_avp_demo/data`.

 @todo Do we have the list of requirements on the map?
 It's seems quite vague here and I'm sure the demo would just fail if some subtle detail in the map is off